 Though we usually head outdoors with a daypack or at least a hip bag, some day hikes—and errands around town—call for carrying less.
 Even then, it’s best to always pack a reliable, reusable water bottle (down with single use plastic water bottles!) to stay hydrated on the move, be it a classic Nalgene or a modern double wall insulated water bottle.
 With your bottle hanging by a shoulder strap instead of gripped by hand, you free both hands for clinging onto rocks, snapping photos, or hauling groceries, all while keeping hydration conveniently by your side.

-With so many crummy Amazon options out there, we did the research to find the best water bottle holders made by trusted brands and niche upstarts.
+With so many crummy Amazon options out there, we did the research to find the best water bottle holders (bring your own water bottle) made by trusted brands and niche upstarts.
 Read on below to checkout our top picks for the best-looking, most-functional water bottle slings for toting your hydration wherever you go.

 This London-based gear maker uses scraps of discarded outerwear to sew one-of-a-kind, patchwork water bottle bags.
 Unlike the other options we’ve dug up, Greater Good’s bottle bag comes in a large size that fits narrow or wide-mouth Nalgene bottles and a medium size that’s a better fit for the slimmer stainless steel bottles or even the #ultralight favorite: a smart water bottle.
 An adjustable drawstring secures the bottle in the pouch, and a small carabiner attached to a braided nylon cord allows for quick change between crossbody wear and mounting on an impromptu anchor like a branch.
 Rumor has it that a certain outdoor lifestyle publication has a collaboration with the brand dropping soon!